-The Leadership to Keep Children Alcohol Free has produced a bookmark that addresses children's use of refusal skills when
+The Leadership to Keep Children Alcohol Free has produced a bookmark that addresses children's use of refusal skills

-well as distribute them in areas throughout the libraries.
+check out, as well as distribute them in areas throughout the libraries.
 This bookmark may be of use in your libraries or for discussions in other group settings.
 CLICK HERE to get bookmark.

-Community Anti-Drug Coalitions of America (CADCA)
+- Community Anti-Drug Coalitions of America (CADCA)

-Leadership to Keep Children Alcohol Free
+- Leadership to Keep Children Alcohol Free

-National Institute on Drug Abuse
+- National Institute on Drug Abuse

 - Office of Juvenile Justice & Delinquency Prevention: New OJJDP Web Page Promotes Faith-Based and Community Initiatives

 To this end, OJJDP is pleased to announce the launching of its Faith-Based & Community Initiatives portal page.
 The

 page provides entry points to information on:

-1) OJJDP's outreach efforts, through conferences and meetings, to assist faith-based and community organizations in serving
+1) OJJDP's outreach efforts, through conferences and meetings, to assist faith-based and community organizations in serving America's youth.

-, funded by OJJDP, that exemplify the contributions of such organizations to preventing and combating delinquency.
+2) Programs, funded by OJJDP, that exemplify the contributions of such organizations to preventing and combating delinquency.